-The U.S. drought monitor indicates conditions ranging from "abnormally dry" to "exceptional" in our territory.
-Portions of the territory received much needed rains during the second quarter, helping to ease the prolonged drought conditions.
+The U.S. drought monitor indicates conditions ranging from "abnormally dry" to "extreme" in our territory.
+Portions of the territory received much needed rain during the third quarter, helping to ease the prolonged drought conditions.
 However, some areas have yet to receive adequate rainfall.
-Commodity prices cooled during the quarter, with volatile demand for grain and feed exports.
-The Russia/Ukraine conflict has also impacted certain agricultural commodity prices and created additional volatility and uncertainty in the markets.
+Commodity prices cooled during the quarter, with weakening demand for grain and feed exports.

 The fed cattle market continued to see gains, with record high cash markets and weights nearly even with last year.
-Hay market prices remained steady for alfalfa and grass due to increased demand and limited supply resulting from a longer feeding season due to the drought conditions.
+Hay market prices remained steady to declining in our territory, as some areas continued demand and limited supplies support the market.